-MIKHAILYUK, SOROKOLAT & PARTNERS offers the full range of legal services related to trademark registration in Lithuania including trademark search, registration, renewal of a trademark certificate, preparing and recordal of assignment and license agreements, recordal of changes as well as representing clients before courts.
+Mikhailyuk, Sorokolat & partners offers the full range of legal services related to trademarks in Lithuania including trademark search, trademark registration, trademark renewal, recordal of assignment and license agreements, recordal of changes to applications and registrations, as well as representing clients in courts.
 We do our best to represent our clients' interests in the most efficient and cost-effective manner.

 - Name and address of the applicant;

 - Prints of the trademark;

 - List of goods and/or services in accordance with The Nice Classification;